 The proper operation of Unmanned Aircraft Systems (UAS), commonly known as drones, is critical to the safety of commercial and general aviation at Tampa International Airport and Hillsborough County’s general aviation airports.

-If you are a recreational user flying your drone within a five mile radius of the Airport, you MUST notify the Airport and the FAA.
+If you are a recreational user flying a drone within a five-mile radius of the uncontrolled general aviation airports operated by the Authority, Peter O. Knight, Plant City or Tampa Executive Airports, you MUST notify the Hillsborough County Aviation Authority and the FAA.

 Recreational and hobby operators need to adhere to the following safety guidelines as well as Hillsborough County Aviation Authority’s (HCAA) ordinances, effective Sept.
 1, 2017.